 - Combine milk and vanilla and stir into flour mixture.

 - Gather dough together and turn out onto floured work surface.

 - Cut in half and form into two balls.

-- Pat each ball into a 6-inch circle, at least half an inch thick.
+- Pat each ball into a flat disk, at least half an inch thick.

 - Place each wedge on a baking sheet sprayed with cooking spray.

 - Bake at 400° for 10-12 minutes or until lightly browned.

 NOTE: I usually omit the orange zest because I’m too lazy to zest an orange.
 This recipe turns out fine without it.
 Otherwise, Trader Joe’s sells orange-flavored cranberries that work great in this recipe.
 You can omit the orange zest and use the Trader Joe’s cranberries instead, if you prefer.